 Demonstrate a capacity to distinguish professional and ethical responsibilities associated with the practice of engineering.

 The MS in sustainable engineering builds on RIT’s work in sustainability research and education and offers you the flexibility to develop tracks in areas such as renewable energy systems, systems modeling and analysis, product design, and engineering policy and management.
 Course work is offered on campus and available on a full- or part-time basis.
 Technical in nature, the program equips engineers with the tools they need to meet the challenges associated with delivering goods, energy, and services through sustainable means.
 In addition to basic course work in engineering and classes in public policy and environmental management, students are required to complete a final project related to sustainable design challenges impacting society.
 Many of these projects support the sustainability-themed research being conducted by RIT faculty in research domains such as energy management, life-cycle engineering, packaging design, and sustainable process implementation.

-Students must successfully complete a total of 30 credit hours of course work comprised of four required core courses; two graduate engineering electives in an area of interest such as energy, modeling, manufacturing and materials, transportation and logistics, or product design and development; one social context elective; one environmental technology elective; two semesters of Graduate Seminar I, II (ISEE-795, 796); and a thesis.
+Students must successfully complete four required core courses, two graduate engineering electives in an area of interest (such as energy, modeling, manufacturing and materials, transportation and logistics, or product design and development), one social context elective, one environmental technology elective, two semesters of Graduate Seminar, and a thesis.
 This research-oriented program is designed to be completed in two years.